job-streamer/job-streamer-docs/src/content/get-started-developer.md

 The same applies to other components.

 ## Common commands
-You can enter Clojre code directly to execute and improve efficiency of development with following commands.
+You can enter Clojure code directly to execute and improve efficiency of development with following commands.

 ### (dev)
 Switch to the developer mode and activate following commands.